 Thunder pull away from lowly Pistons

-Christian Wood scored a career-high 29 points and grabbed 10 rebounds for Detroit, which has lost nine of its last 10.
-Brandon Knight had 18 points and seven assists and Jordan McRae, claimed off waivers earlier in the day, contributed 15 points in his Pistons debut.
-Svi Mykhailiuk added 13 points and John Henson chipped in 10.
+Christian Wood scored a career-high 29 points and grabbed nine rebounds for Detroit, which has lost nine of its last 10.
+Brandon Knight had 18 points and seven assists while Jordan McRae, claimed off waivers earlier in the day, contributed 15 points in his Pistons debut.
+Svi Mykhailiuk added 13 points and John Henson chipped in 10 for Detroit.

 Schroder had 12 points and eight assists in the first half, lifting the Thunder to a 69-64 lead.
 Oklahoma City shot 69 percent during the half but the Pistons had four double-digit scorers by halftime, led by Wood with 15 points.
 Oklahoma City stretched the lead to 10 four minutes into the second half on a Gilgeous-Alexander shot in the lane.
 He soon made another to push the advantage to 12.